Cwexus/xyops/docs/privacy-policy.md

 ### Contacting Us

-If you have questions regarding this privacy policy, you may email support@orchestra.dev.
-Please note that account deletion should be done within the Orchestra website, not via email requests, for security reasons.
+If you have questions regarding this privacy policy, you may email support@opsrocket.dev.
+Please note that account deletion should be done within the OpsRocket website, not via email requests, for security reasons.

 ### Changes to this policy

-All historical versions of this document are available on [GitHub](https://github.com/jhuckaby/orchestra/blob/master/docs/privacy-policy.md).
+All historical versions of this document are available on [GitHub](https://github.com/pixlcore/opsrocket/blob/master/docs/privacy-policy.md).